tylermilner/VaporDockerDemo/README.md

 Server starting on http://0.0.0.0:8080
 ```

 Notice the `-b 0.0.0.0` option passed to the `serve` command.
 We need to specify the `0.0.0.0` IP address since that's the one that the Docker container is running on (via the output of the `docker ps` command that we ran previously).
-By default, a `swift run` command will start the server on `localhost`, which is not what we want.
+By default, a `swift run` command will start the server on `localhost`, which is not what we want (i.e. the app will not be accessible from our host machine).

 ## Testing Things Out